The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Notation and preliminaries

-Examining Tables \ref{tab:e6curlyS} and \ref{tab:2e6curlyS}, we see that the only case where $N_\mbG(H)/HZ(\mbG)$ has order divisible by $3$ is when $H\cong \PSL_2(8)$.
+Examining Tables \ref{tab:e6curlyS} and \ref{tab:2e6curlyS}, we see that the only option for $H$ where $|\Out(H)|$ has order divisible by $3$ is when $H\cong \PSL_2(8)$, and then $N_\mbG(H)$ does include the outer automorphism of order $3$.
 This case is much more delicate than the others and we devote Section \ref{sec:sl28} to it.
+(This situation is considerably more complex in \cite{craven2021un} for $\mbG$ of type $E_7$ and $p$ odd, because there $|\Outdiag(G)|$ has order $2$ and there are several subgroups $H$ with $N_\mbG(H)/HC_\mbG(H)$ of order $2$.)

 Next, we describe some line stabilizers for $M(F_4)^\circ$ and $M(E_6)$.